 What is the difference between separation and divorce?

 According to Manitoba Family Law, if you are married and decide to separate, you are still considered legally married even if there is a court order of separation.
 Manitoba Law will apply to you on matters such as parenting arrangements (custody), financial support, or division of property.
 This law also applies to common-law relationships.
 Common-law couples are people who live together in marriage-like relationships but they are not legally married.
-They can also register their status as common law with the Vital Statistics Agency, but this is voluntary.
-It is not required.
+They can also register their status as common law with the Vital Statistics Agency but this is voluntary.

 Federal Law applies to married spouses seeking divorce.
 Once you are granted a divorce, your marriage is ended.
 The Divorce Act will guide you on matters regarding parenting arrangements, financial support, and others.
 The Divorce Act also states that you have to meet three eligibility criteria to apply:

 - You were legally married in Canada or in any other country.